damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

    - Capella
   ```

-*The links below show some kinds of architectural structure of electrical products.*
+*The links below show some kinds of the architectural structure of the electrical product.*

 #### *Example 1: Architectural structure of* [PX4 Vision](https://wikifactory.com/+holybro/px4-vision)